Bullet Train (film): Plot

-Recognizing Lemon from a job in Johannesburg gone wrong, Ladybug offers to return the case in exchange for being allowed to leave.
-Lemon suspects that he killed the Son, leading to a fight during which Lemon is knocked unconscious, and Ladybug spikes his water with sleeping powder.
-Tangerine wakes Lemon and they both split off to find Ladybug and frame him for the Son's murder.
-The Prince finds the briefcase, booby-traps it with explosives, and rigs Yuichi's gun to explode if fired.
-Ladybug encounters Tangerine and, after avoiding the White Death's men, kicks him off the train as it departs, but he manages to climb back aboard from outside.
-Suspicious of the two, Lemon shoots Yuichi and is about to shoot the Prince, but collapses after drinking the spiked water.
-The Prince shoots Lemon and conceals him and Yuichi in a bathroom.
+Lemon encounters Ladybug and, recalling him from a failed job in Johannesburg, suspects him of murdering the Son.
+They fight, leaving Lemon briefly unconscious; Ladybug drugs his water with sleeping powder and escapes.
+The Prince locates the briefcase, rigs it with explosives, and sabotages Yuichi's gun to explode if fired.
+Ladybug later clashes with Tangerine and knocks him off the train, though Tangerine manages to climb back aboard.
+Lemon, increasingly suspicious, shoots Yuichi and prepares to shoot the Prince, but collapses from the drugged water.
+The Prince shoots Lemon in return and hides both men in a bathroom.